-MFM3123: Life Insurance (45 hrs)
+MFM3123: Life Insurance (45 hrs.)

-The Economics of Insurance: Introduction, Utility Theory, Insurance and Utility, Elements of Insurance, Optimal Insurance.
 The Individual Risk Models for a Short Term: Models for Individual Claim Random variables, Sums of Independent Random Variables, Applications to Insurance.
-Survival Distribution and Life Table: Probability for the Age-at-Death, The Survival function, Time-until-Death for a Person Age x, Curtate-Future-Lifetimes, Force of mortality, Life tables, Other Life table characteristics,

-Assumptions for fractional Ages.
+Survival Distribution and Life Table: Probability for the Age-at-Death, The Survival function, Time-until-Death for a Person Age x, Curtate-Future-Lifetimes, Force of mortality, Life tables, Other Life table characteristics, Assumptions for fractional Ages.
 Life Insurance: Insurances Payable at the Moment of Death-Level Benefit, Endowment, Deferred, Varying Benefit Insurance, Insurances Payable at the end of the year of death, Relationships between Insurances Payable at the Moment of Death and the End of the Year of Death.
 Life Annuities: Continuous and Discrete life annuities, Life annuity with m-thly payments.
-Benefit Premiums: Fully Continuous and Discrete Premiums, True m-thly Premiums, Apportionable Premiums, Accumulation-Type Benefits.
-Benefit Reserves: Fully continuous and Discrete Reserves, Other Formulas for fully continuous Benefit Reserves, Benefit Reserves Based on a Semicontinuous Basis and true m-thly Benefits
+Benefit Premiums: Fully Continuous and Discrete Premiums, True m-thly Premiums, Apportion able Premiums, Accumulation-Type Benefits.
+Benefit Reserves: Fully continuous and Discrete Reserves, Other Formulas for fully continuous Benefit Reserves, Benefit Reserves Based on a Semi Continuous Basis and true m-thly Renefits